Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles is 7-3 against the spread and 7-3 overall in its past 10 games.
+- Los Angeles is 7-3 against the spread and 6-4 overall over its past 10 games.

-- The Lakers have gone over the total in five of their last 10 contests.
+- In their past 10 games, the Lakers have hit the over six times.

-- The Lakers put up an average of 117.2 points per game, only 4.7 more points than the 112.5 the Nuggets allow.
+- The Lakers put up an average of 117.2 points per game, just 4.7 more points than the 112.5 the Nuggets allow to opponents.

 - Los Angeles is 33-20 against the spread and 36-17 overall when it scores more than 112.5 points.